roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   Roger made his way to the door, not caring he was going to be late for the next class.
 "Till this evening," he said.

   Hollie weakly nodded unable to speak.
 She was still on a high, with an underlying feeling of dread.
 As the students tumbled in she kept her head down, feeling they would see in her face the shame she felt.
 Rising carefully from her chair she mumbled something about the restroom.
-Report_Story #1